ocadwebxr/ocadu-open-webxr/README.md

 XXXX - an identifying nickname for the asset (no spaces) Z - the hyperlink to the asset, from the Assets folder in your folder hierarchy

-Unless the asset is video, audio, or image, use the a-asset-item tag.
+Unless the asset is video, audio, pointcloud, or image, use the a-asset-item tag.

 If you want sound to play in your scene as background music instead of positional audio, add the following attributes: autoplay - play the media automatically on startup